Astronomy & Astrophysics: Open access

-The most recent issue of A&A is available free of charge for readers.
-Furthermore. all Letters to the Editor and all articles published in sections 12 to 15 are in free access at no cost to the authors.
-Articles in the other sections of the journal are made freely available 12 months after publication (delayed open-access), through the publisher's site and via the Astrophysics Data System.
-Authors have the option to pay for immediate and permanent open access.
+Before 2022, the most recent issue of A&A was available free of charge for readers.
+Authors had the option to pay article processing charges (APC) for immediate and permanent open access.
+Furthermore, all Letters to the Editor and all articles published in Sections 12 to 15 were in free access at no cost to the authors.
+Articles in the other sections of the journal were made freely available 12 months after publication (delayed open-access), through the publisher's site and via the Astrophysics Data System.

+Since the beginning of 2022, Astronomy & Astrophysics is published in full open access under the Subscribe to Open (S2O) model.

 Scientific Writing School

 A&A organises Scientific Writing Schools aimed at postgraduate students and young researchers.
 The purpose of these schools is to teach young authors how to express their scientific results through adequate and efficient science writing.
-As of 2019, five of these schools were organised in Belgium (2008 and 2009), Hungary (2014), Chile (2016) and China (2019).
+As of 2025, six of these schools were organised in Belgium (2008 and 2009), Hungary (2014), Chile (2016), China (2019), and Portugal (2025).

 Abstracting and indexing

 This journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2021 impact factor of 6.240.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 6.5.